2023SID/SID/README.md

 If you are running this dataset for the first, it need to take sometime pre-processing the input data.
 But it will only do it once.

-## Comments

-To double check and make sure no information leakage, we implement a function `check_data_leakage(args, g, df)` in `data_process_utils.py` to go through all the training data we used for GraphMixer.
-To enable this, please add `--check_data_leakage` to the command line.